 Studying a university course part-time means completing it over a longer period, but it also means a gentler workload.
 If you are going to be studying a degree at the same time as working a regular job, part-time studying will make it much more manageable.

 Save money: The other major advantage of studying an online degree is that it is significantly cheaper than attending a campus-based course.
 In fact, for many students, online studying is the only way that they can afford a university education.
-While student loans can help with the cost of a regular university, not everyone qualifies for them.
+While school loans can help with the cost of a regular university, not everyone qualifies for them.
 Anyone can apply to study an online course and take advantage of the relatively low price.
 Being a student is expensive at the best of times, so anything that can potentially reduce the amount of money that a student needs to spend on their education can be the difference between being able to afford university and not being able to go at all.

 Pay as you learn: Not only is studying an online degree cheaper than a conventional degree, but many universities who offer online courses also offer more flexible payment options.
 You can still use a student loan to cover the costs if you want, but in many cases, you can also pay for your course on a month-to-month basis.
 Again, this is a real benefit to those who are going to study part-time while they continue to work.
 If you have a regular salary coming in, making monthly payments for college can sometimes be a lot easier.